top of page

 FtF_Number5.png

-20.7% of UK school children were persistently absent in 2022/23.
+Nearly one in five pupils in England were persistently absent in 2024/25.
 Part time schooling is already happening.

 why flexi